madsys/AIRT/README.md

 is still resident on your broken system and what the hell it is.
 It consists of 5 useful tools:

-o mod_hunter:
+mod_hunter:

 	detect hidden module on the suspect system.

-o process_hunter:
+process_hunter:

 	detect hidden process from kernel on the suspect system.

-o sock_hunter:
+sock_hunter:

 	detect hidden net port from kernel on the suspect system (only supports IPv4 now).

-o modumper:
+modumper:

 	dumps the hidden module into file.

-o dismod:
+dismod:

 	trys to analyze the dumped module (you should use dismod.pl instead of dismod)

 Note: it only supports 2.6 kernel now.